-Candace Valenzuela Was Homeless As A Child.
-Now She's Running For Congress.
+Candace Valenzuela Won In Texas & Now She Could Become The First Afro-Latina In Congress

-Candace Valenzuela's campaign has been picking up steam ahead of today's runoff election in Texas' 24th District, where she is running against fellow Democrat Kim Olson for a chance to replace retiring Republican Rep. Kenny Marchant in the fall.
+Candace Valenzuela defeated fellow Democrat Kim Olson in today's runoff election in Texas' 24th District.
+This November, she will face Beth Van Duyne, a former Trump administration official and former mayor of Irving, TX, in the general election, competing for a chance to replace retiring Republican Rep. Kenny Marchant.

 Valenzuela, 36, a member of the local school board, hopes to become the first Afro-Latina elected to Congress in a newly competitive district in suburban Dallas-Fort Worth, where the political and demographic landscape is swiftly changing.
-While her policy positions are similar to Olson's, Valenzuela's life experience and connections to the district have stood out to voters recently.
 "The biggest thing is that I’m rooted in my community," Valenzuela told Refinery29 in a recent interview.
 "I’ve lived here for years.
 My husband and I work here.
 My son’s going to be attending the local elementary school."

 Advertisement

-Olson, a retired Air Force colonel, finished first-place in the March primary, with 41% of the vote to Valenzuela's 30%.
-But Valenzuela has been climbing in the polls, particularly since the nationwide protests for racial justice have given her an opportunity to speak about the challenges of growing up as a Black Latina.
-According to a recent Data for Progress survey, Valenzuela is leading by an 11-point margin (40% to 29%) and is in a strong position to defeat Olson.
+Olson, a retired Air Force colonel, finished first-place in the March primary.
+But since then, Valenzuela picked up speed in the polls, particularly since the nationwide protests for racial justice gave her an opportunity to speak about the challenges of growing up as a Black Latina.

 In her launch video, Valenzuela describes growing up poor and being homeless as a child after her mother fled domestic abuse, at one point sleeping in a kiddie pool outside a gas station.
 "Kenny Marchant is listening to his donors, but back at home we're not being heard," she says.